fisodd/www-fisodd-com/content/post/right-place.rst

    and instead I came away in awe of John Cocke's elegant approach for the 801, which led me to be a firm adherent of the RISC design philosophies even when I later came to work at Intel
-   (though by then the key parts of the x86 architecture was implemented in relatively cleaner designs even if the instruction set was still complex).
+   (though by that time the key parts of the x86 architecture was implemented in relatively cleaner designs even if the instruction set was still complex).